 Stress Reduction Methods

 If there is no apparent cause for your bad dreams, they may simply be a result of stress.
-Not only Post-Traumatic Stress Disorder causes nightmares, but also just regular stress, which can manifest as difficulty falling asleep, unsatisfying sleep, fatigue on waking, night terrors, broken sleep, dreams, and nightmares.
+Not only Post-Traumatic Stress Disorder causes nightmares, but also just regular stress, which can manifest as difficulty falling asleep, unsatisfying sleep, fatigue upon waking, night terrors, broken sleep, dreams, and nightmares.

 If you are very stressed, try a few stress-reduction techniques, particularly 1-2 hours before bedtime, and see if they help, for example: